- Schools -

 Modules & Electives

 Year 7 Semester Modules – Art, Design Technology, Drama, Food Technology, Multi Media and Visual Communication Design.
-Year 8 Electives – Art, CAD Designing, Creative Spaces, Design Technology, Drama, Food Technology, Get Designing, Music Extension 1 & 2, Photography, Textiles, Economics & Business.
+Year 8 Electives – Art, CAD Designing, Design Technology, Drama, Food Technology, Get Designing, Music Extension 1 & 2, Photography, Textiles, Economics & Business.